cslavenc/poc-deep-reinforcement-learning-tradebot/README.md

 - then, run a neural network file of your choice for analysis.
 Note that depending which neural network you are running, they might implement only some aspects of the actual neural network in the paper as well as evaluate the data differently.

 Make sure, you are using the CPU mode on laptop.
 Optionally, you can use the GPU mode where the support has been implemented.

+## Training
+The network is sensitive to the train period.
+It should be chosen carefully and with empirical testing.
+Based on initial testing, it seems to be more favourable to chose a train period during a bull market.
+These dates have been used as start dates for training:

+- Good: `datetime.datetime(2020,12,24,0,0,0)` before the distribution phase (bull market)
+- Underperforming: `datetime.datetime(2020,9,7,0,0,0)` shortly before the start of the bull market

+### Online Training
+TODO: try tradestop of 3 days? or 4 even?
+- weeksIncrement: 6, 3, 4, what about 1 or 2 weeks?
+  - whether training on weekly increments of 3 or 6 takes about the same time, since the number of train steps adapts accordingly, but smaller weekly increments prepare data more often which seems to last a bit longer in total.

+- tradestop duration: 1d vs 2d
+  - **1 day**: While a tradestop of 1 day works very well during bullish periods it seems to be underperform during clearly bearish periods.
+    This can be fixed manually by turning off the tradebot during clearly bearish periods.
+  - **2 days**: A tradestop for 2 days seems to perform better during the bear market as it goes quite sideways and is thus more stable during a clear bear market.
+During a bull market, it even outperformed the 1 day tradestop configuration.

 ## NOTES
 Preliminary results have shown that **ignoring to divide by the size of the individual rewards list**